-Statutory sick pay (SSP) - This is a government benefit, however it is paid by your employer (and they claim it back) and it pays £95.85 per week (2020/21) for up to 28 weeks.
-You need to be ill for at least 4 days before you can claim and you must earn at least £120 per week on average in order to qualify.
+Statutory sick pay (SSP) - This state benefit is paid by your employer and it pays £109.40 per week (2023/24) for up to 28 weeks.
+You need to be ill for at least 4 days before you can claim and you must earn at least £123 per week on average in order to qualify.
 You are allowed to receive this benefit on top of other private insurance benefits (such as Income Protection).

 Income Protection - A comprehensive insurance policy that pays out an income if you are unable to work through any accident, illness or injury.
 Benefits can be paid up until retirement.
 Premiums can be tailored to individual needs and will be based on the type of job you do, how healthy you are, how much cover you need and when exactly it starts paying out (deferred period).

-Accident & Sickness cover - A short term policy that will replace a portion of your income if you have an accident or are sick and cannot work.
-Most people choose an amount that is enough to cover either their mortgage, bills or both.
+Accident & Sickness cover - A short-term policy that will replace a portion of your income if you have an accident or are sick and cannot work.
+Most people choose a level of cover that is enough to cover either their mortgage, bills or both.
 Most policies will only cover up to around 50% of your gross income, compared to around 65-70% with most income protection policies.
-This type of income replacement policy will typically pay out for a year and so is less comprehensive than income protection or short term income protection.
+This type of income replacement policy will typically pay out for a year and so is less comprehensive than income protection or short-term income protection.

 Mortgage payment protection - A type of Accident & Sickness insurance policy that is designed to pay out a set amount that can be used to cover your mortgage repayments if you have an accident or are too ill to work.
 Policies pay out for a maximum of one year.
 Policies usually start paying out after either 30 or 60 days of you being unable to work.
 Some policies will backdate the benefit so that you are paid from the first day of your being unable to work.
 Payments are usually capped at either £1,500 or £2,000 per month, or at a set percentage of your gross income.